BIOP/qupath-extension-cellpose/README.md

 ```bash
 mamba env create -f cellpose-omnipose-biop-gpu.yml
 ```
+> **Important** on macOS this environment will not work and you will need to follow the official Cellpose installation instructions below.

 ## Installation from the official Cellpose documentation
-Follow the instructions to install Cellpose from [the main Cellpose repository](https://github.com/mouseland/cellpose).
-And Omnipose from [the main Omnipose repository](https://omnipose.readthedocs.io/installation.html) This extension will need to know the path to at least your Cellpose environment.
+Follow the instructions to install Cellpose from [the main Cellpose repository](https://github.com/mouseland/cellpose#Installation).
+And
+Omnipose from [the main Omnipose repository](https://omnipose.readthedocs.io/installation.html) This extension will need to know the path to at least your Cellpose environment.
 If you plan on using Omnipose, you will also need to install it.